G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 - Enter the Pool name.
 - Set the minimum nodes and maximum nodes for <a href="https://gcore.com/docs/cloud/kubernetes/clusters/autoscaling/about-autoscaling" target="_blank">autoscaling</a>.
 - Select the type of a worker node: Virtual Machine or Bare Metal.
+- (Optional) Configure advanced pool settings.
+For an overview of advanced settings, check out the <a herf="https://gcore.com/docs/cloud/kubernetes/clusters/autoscaling/create-a-new-pool-in-cluster" target="_blank">Create and configure a pool</a> guide.

 <tabset-element>